 C1 | Route 1-A: Machu Picchu Mountain Route

 Route 1-A: Machu Picchu Mountain combines classic panoramic views with a challenging hike to the highest sacred mountain in the Sanctuary.
-From the summit, you get a wide view of the citadel and the geological formation known as the “Vilcabamba Batholith”, the surrounding mountains, the Vilcanota River, and, on clear days, the snow-capped Salkantay and Pumasillo mountains.
+From the summit, you get a wide view of the citadel and the geological formation known as the “Vilcabamba Batholith”, the surrounding mountains and the Vilcanota River.
+On clear days, the snow-capped Salkantay and Pumasillo mountains.

 Within Circuit 1, Route 1-A allows you to spend more time inside the sanctuary.
 It is recommended for travelers in good physical condition who want a mountain experience and open scenic views.